 The track plays a big role for us east of the mountains.

 If the center of Low Pressure (L) passes directly over Baltimore or to the north, much of the snow will sublimate and erode away.
-Any stickage would be west and Frederick and north of I-70 or the PA line.
+Any stickage would be west of Frederick and north of I-70 or the PA line.

 If Low Pressure passes south of Baltimore, these events can bring a ‘typical’ 1 to 3 inches of snow to metro areas.
 The higher mountains can get in on more.